 - Concerns in regards to fraudulent activity will be reported to the Headteacher or Chair of the Governing Body. - Concerns can be raised in person, via email or telephone, or by using the Fraud Reporting Form.
-(Annex B) - Any concerns will be reported immediately in the knowledge that such concerns will be treated in confidence and properly investigated. - Procedures outlined in the Whistle-blowing Policy will be followed to report concerns where the normal reporting procedure is not appropriate. - Any matter which might constitute as fraud will be brought to the attention of the Governing Body or Headteacher.
-Claims will, in the first instance, be investigated by the Headteacher to ascertain the basic facts. - Subject to the findings, the matter will be reported to the Barnet Corporate Anti-Fraud Team, which may result in a full internal investigation by the LA. - The LA's anti-fraud team has full right of access to examine any documents or contents of school property, including the examination of computers and related equipment, as well as to undertake interviews with staff members.

-- The investigation process will include: - Gauging the credibility of the allegation. - Securing evidence, ensuring it is retained in the original format. - Interviewing witnesses. - Taking statements. - Interviewing potential suspects. - Liaising with the Headteacher and Governing Body, as well as external agencies where necessary. - The anti-fraud team will work closely with the Headteacher and Governing Body in fraud related cases involving disciplinary investigation. - Cases of fraud can also be reported to the National Fraud and Cyber Crime Centre via the Action Fraud website www.actionfraud.police.uk or by speaking to a fraud adviser on 0300 123 2040. - Where fraud is proven, this constitutes as gross misconduct and cases will be dealt with appropriately, in accordance with the school's disciplinary procedures. - Where appropriate, the school will refer the case to the police in order for them to consider taking criminal action. - St. Theresa's will seek to apply appropriate criminal, civil and disciplinary sanctions to all cases of proven fraud and corruption. - No information concerning suspicions of fraud or corruption are reported to the press, media or any other third party.
-Such disclosures may damage the investigation and any subsequent actions to be taken.
+(Annex B) - Under no circumstances will staff investigate the matter themselves. - Any concerns will be reported immediately in the knowledge that such concerns will be treated in confidence and properly investigated. - Procedures outlined in the Whistle-blowing Policy will be followed to report concerns where the normal reporting procedure is not appropriate.
+The Whistleblowing Policy can be found on the school's website.
+Employees who raise concerns in good faith will be supported by the school and will not be subjected to any detrimental treatment as a consequence of their report.
+Any instances of detrimental treatment against an employee for reporting a suspicion will be treated as disciplinary offences. - Claims will be, in the first instance, investigated by the Headteacher to ascertain the basic facts.
+If the claim concerns the Headteacher, the chair of the governing board will ascertain the basic facts. - Subject to the findings, the matter will be reported to the Barnet Corporate Anti-Fraud Team, which may result in a full internal investigation by the LA. - Suspects will not be made aware that they are under investigation until agreed by the internal audit and risk officer. - No information concerning suspicions of fraud or corruption will be reported to the press, media or any other third party.
+Such disclosures may damage the investigation and any subsequent actions to be taken. - The LA's anti-fraud team has full right of access to examine any documents or contents of school property, including the examination of computers and related equipment, as well as to undertake interviews with staff members. - The investigation process will include: - Gauging the credibility of the allegation. - Securing evidence, ensuring it is retained in the original format. - Interviewing witnesses. - Taking statements. - Interviewing potential suspects. - Liaising with the Headteacher and Governing Body, as well as external agencies where necessary. - The anti-fraud team will work closely with the Headteacher and Governing Body in fraud related cases involving disciplinary investigation. - Cases of fraud can also be reported to the National Fraud and Cyber Crime Centre via the Action Fraud website www.actionfraud.police.uk or by speaking to a fraud adviser on 0300 123 2040. - Where fraud is proven, this constitutes as gross misconduct and cases will be dealt with appropriately, in accordance with the school's disciplinary procedures. - Where appropriate, the school will refer the case to the police in order for them to consider taking criminal action. - St. Theresa's will seek to apply appropriate criminal, civil and disciplinary sanctions to all cases of proven fraud and corruption.